eonil/swift-hamt/README.md

 ![CRUD Performance](PerfTool/CRUD.png)

-For small dataset, naive copying of `Swift.Dictionary` works better, but as copying cost increases linearly, it is no longer efficient after 1,000-5,000 items.
+For small dataset, naive copying of `Swift.Dictionary` works better, but as copying cost increases linearly, it is no longer efficient after 1,000 items.

 Therefore, `HAMT` is better if you need a hash-based persistent associative array data structure that can grow more than several thousands.

+B-Tree shows better write performance overall.
+HAMT performs better after 100K items, but it doesn't seem to be really practical numbers.
+And it requires keys to be `Comparable`.
+By the way, as B-Tree doesn't have hash collision, it'll show more reliable performance.